QQI Level 7 Special Purpose Award

 DBS has extensive engagement with industry and in addition to companies who have pledged interests of placements.
 It has over 1,150 employers on its database and active engagement with 2,727 DBS Alumni all of whom are being contacted to offer work experience opportunities to Springboard Students.

-Typically, students will attend classes on Tuesday and Thursday from 6.15 pm – 9.30 pm.
+Typically, students will attend classes on two evening per week from 6.15 pm – 9.30 pm.
+Calendars for this programme will be available in due course.

 Dublin Business School